 Once my senior year came, I grew quite anxious because I was still unsuccessful in determining the most fitting career path for me to pursue.
-I felt that I wanted some career through which I would be able to help people be their best, but I couldn’t narrow the possibilities down to anything specific.
+I felt that I wanted some career through which I would be able to help people to be their best, but I couldn’t narrow the possibilities down to anything specific.
 I did briefly consider being a teacher, and a counseling psychologist, but not with much conviction.
-Unable to decide on a career, I decided to enroll in a two year program at Erie County Community College (ECC), take the general education courses that would be necessary for any degree program, and then transfer into a degree program at another college after affording myself an additional two years to explore career possibilities and the respective curriculum at suitable colleges.
+Unable to decide on a career, I decided to enroll in a two year program at Erie County Community College (ECC), take the general education courses that would be necessary for any degree program, and then transfer into a degree program at another college after affording myself an additional two years to explore career possibilities.
 After making this arrangement, I felt a little less anxious since I now had a plan to follow graduation, but I was not completely satisfied as many questions and uncertainties remained.

 Shortly after I applied and received my acceptance letter to ECC, Fr.
 Leon approached me and invited me to consider priesthood one last time.
 This time he went into a little bit more detail and explained that the Diocese of Buffalo had a discernment program called the Pope John Paul II Residence.
 He explained how it was a community of college students who felt called to priesthood, and its mission was to assist the gentlemen as they explored their vocations.
 He also mentioned that D’Youville College was very accommodating to the program, and that I could attend there while fulfilling all of my prerequisites for graduate studies at Christ the King Seminary should I enroll eventually.
 Upon hearing this, it sounded remarkably fitting for me—almost too good to be true.
 One advantage that I appreciated was that I would not be bound to complete the program should I come to realize that priesthood was not for me.
 This gave me peace of mind.